 Hoa is an intricate hand-painted character and environment art platformer released this week.
-Visually it succeeds wonderfully with Miyazaki-like aesthetics in illustration, animation, and special effects.
+Visually it succeeds wonderfully with Studio Ghibli-like aesthetics in illustration, animation, and special effects.
 It also boasts an absolutely charming ambiance in its background music plus sound effects that are cinematic in quality and effect.
 It also is available in 10 different languages right from its launch.

 I feel very relaxed playing Hoa, and even watching someone playing it can be very pleasant.
 If you have ever been a fan of Totoro or woodland creatures with endearing hearts, fall in love as I did with the game Hoa.
 Let’s take a look.